 How It Works: H⁺ + OH⁻ → H₂O — The Core Reaction

 This how it works covers How It Works: H⁺ + OH⁻ → H₂O — The Core Reaction within Neutralisation Reactions for GCSE Chemistry.
 Revise Neutralisation Reactions in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 4 of 13 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position